leovct/hidoop/README.md

 ## Overview

 This application allows its user to **process large data sets across multiple servers** using the MapReduce programming model.
 MapReduce programming model is used to **parallelize the processing of large-scale data** among a cluster.
 Each server from the cluster processes a small part of data.
 In this project, processing data takes place in 3 steps :
 * Data (provided as a file) is cut into small chunks and spread over the servers (process managed by __HDFS__)
 * Each server processes a small part amount data (__Map__)
 * Server results are collected and aggregated (__Reduce__)

 __Map__ and __Reduce__ processes depend on the purpose of the MapReduce application, and can be entirely designed by user.
-The strength of this model lies in the parallelisation of processes.
+The strength of this model lies in the parallelization of processes.
 For example, MapReduce programming model can be use to parallelize the counting of the number of occurrences of a specific word in a large dataset.

 ## Getting started :pushpin: